Few people think about divorce before they are confronted with one. As such, divorcing spouses are unsure what they need to do and learn before[…]

 There are many things to consider so if you want to discuss your options, call our office and ask them to sign you up for a prenup consultation.
-It is $450 for up to an hour.
 It’s important to understand that this would be a conversation.
 It is not sufficient to obtain documentation or bring the conversation to a conclusion.

 Connecticut Divorce Q&As

 What Are the Grounds for Divorce in Connecticut?